-11 Crops you can Grow Indoors on a Windowsill
+11 Vegetables You Can Grow Indoors on a Windowsill

 So if you don’t currently have access to a garden, balcony, or windowbox (or you simply want to expand your small garden harvests!) it’s still possible to grow nutritious greens and veg indoors.